GraffitiProjectINDIGO/AUTOGRAF/README.md

 </p>

 ### How to pass photos to AUTOGRAF
-As input AUTOGRAF expects one folder, containing all subfolders that need to be processed.
+As input, AUTOGRAF expects one folder, containing all subfolders that need to be processed.
 A subfolder contains the images of one graffito:
 <p align="center">
 <img src="/images/fig5_new2.png?raw=true" alt="Sublime's custom image"/>
 </p>